 2. Complying with Regulations: Obeying Data Protection Laws and Corporate Policies.

 The regulatory landscape adds another layer of complexity to data interoperability.
 Organizations must balance the need for seamless data exchange with strict compliance requirements, from GDPR to industry-specific regulations.
 Corporate policies, designed to protect sensitive information and maintain privacy, often create additional barriers to smooth data flows.
 Indeed, this constraining regulatory environment causes hesitancy among companies to share sensitive data.
 At the same time, this data is key information for organizations to obtain interoperability.
-Worse, zealous companies will implement sophisticated governance frameworks that slow down data sharing initiatives.
+Worse, zealous data security departments will implement sophisticated governance frameworks that slow down data sharing initiatives.
 For more information on data protection, see my article, Data Sensitivity: What You Need to Know For Your Business.

 3. Securing Access to Data: The Puzzling Challenge to Verify, Authorize, and Authenticate.